 Voting Resources for On-Campus Students

-The resources below explain how to register to vote, confirm your registration, and cast your ballot if you will be on campus or in Swarthmore, Pa. on Election Day.
-Not on campus because you're studying remotely or taking a leave of absence?
-Consult our helpful resources for how to register to vote and cast your ballot everywhere else.
+The resources below explain how to register to vote, confirm your registration, and cast your ballot if you will be on campus or in Swarthmore on Election Day.

-Whether you vote by mail or in person, you should research what will be on your ballot.
-In 2020, in addition to the presidential election, there are over 95,000 positions on the ballot across the country.
+Whether you vote by mail or in person, you'll may want to research what will be on your ballot.
 If you vote in Swarthmore, you will also need to vote for PA Treasurer, PA Auditor General, PA Attorney General, PA House of Representative, and US House of Representatives.
+BallotReady.org and Vote.org are both trusted nonpartisan sources about candidates, what they stand for, and any referendum questions that may be put to voters.

 - Absentee ballot: If you plan to be out of the municipality on Election Day or if you have a disability or illness, you should request this ballot type, which requires you to list a reason why you're requesting an absentee ballot.